kamamautanu/AmaFi/README.md

 `Seesaw hardware ID returned (0xd5) is not correct!
 Expected 0x55.
 Please check wiring.`

   When this happens, CircuitPython is using the default Seesaw I2C address 0x55 instead of the address, 0x36, that has been specified in the program for soil moisture sensors.
 I'm not sure why this happens, but thankfully the error is mostly just an annoyance as it occurs infrequently and the watering program can simply be ran again.
+I still need to add error handling to for this edge case.

 # License

-The AmaFi device is licensed under Open-source hardware, licensed b.
-Other y ???:
+The AmaFi device is licensed under Open-source hardware:
-* Hardware is licensed under ?
+* Hardware is licensed under MIT
-* Software is licensed under ?
+* Software is licensed under GNU
-* Documentation is licensed under ?
+* Documentation is licensed under GNU.